Jason Newsted: Rock Star Supernova

 Supernova formed the basis of the second season of the CBS television program Rock Star in the quest to find a lead singer.
-The show began online on the Rock Star website on MSN on Monday, July 3, 2006 with an Internet exclusive weekly episode, and premiered on CBS on that Wednesday, July 5.
+The show began online on the Rock Star website on MSN on Monday, July 3, 2006, with an Internet exclusive weekly episode, and premiered on CBS on that Wednesday, July 5.
 Votes were cast via the website.
 On September 13, 2006, Lukas Rossi was crowned the winner.

 Art career

 Thanks to Lars Ulrich's interest in collecting art, Newsted became interested in the work of artists such as Jean Fautrier, Pablo Picasso, and Jean-Michel Basquiat.
 After leaving Metallica, Newsted took up painting as a hobby.
-He is a proficient artist and has displayed art around the United States.
+He is a prolific artist and has displayed art around the United States.

 While recovering from his shoulder injury in 2006, Newsted found solace through painting.
 Newsted has turned out a number of large original works of art over the last half a decade.
 Newsted said that he went "from making crazy and colorful music to making crazy and colorful paintings."
 His first gallery show opened on May 4, 2010, at Micaëla Gallery in San Francisco.